 She told me she learned this from her own father.
 My Mom grew up in a small farming community in Saskatchewan where everyone knew each other and it was common to greet people you met.
 But Mom noticed that even on family shopping trips to the large city of Saskatoon her father would nod and smile or say hello to strangers on the street.
 Often he engaged them in conversation.

 In 2006 my husband Dave and I sponsored a refugee family from Rwanda.
-They lived with us for their first few months in Canada.
+They lived with us in Steinbach for their first few months in Canada.
 Our guests would routinely comment at the supper table how surprised they’d been as they walked through the streets during the day, to have people wave at them, smile at them, nod or greet them.
 This was not something they were used to.

 I’m currently writing a religious education curriculum and one assigned passage is Matthew 5:47.
 “And if you only greet your brothers and sisters what more are you doing than others?”
 In the Sermon on the Mount Jesus clearly encourages his followers to greet people especially strangers.